vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 ---

 We keep a database containing structured information about all apps we're shipping.
-Architecture wise this is set of plain-text files in a version control system.
+Architecture-wise, this is a set of plain text files in a version control system.
 It's the heart of our data-driven app building- and distribution- systems.
 Maybe you've heard someone mentioning [F-Droid Data](https://gitlab.com/fdroid/fdroiddata) already.